Jenniferazeng/hyphenateinc.github.io/pages/web/web_relationship.md

   | ---- | --------- | -------- | ----------- |
   | User ID | username  |  String |  User ID is the only identification of Agora users, which is unique within the scope of AppKey |

-## Query friends list
+## Query contact list

-Call getRoster to query the list of friends, the sample code is as follows:
+Call getRoster to query the list of contact, the sample code is as follows:

 ``` javascript
 conn.getRoster().then( (res) => {